legout/flowerpower/docs/mkdocs/docs/architecture.md

 ## Introduction

 Welcome to the architectural overview of FlowerPower.
 This document provides a high-level look at the library's design, its core components, and the principles that guide its development.
-Our goal is to create a powerful, flexible, and easy-to-use platform for building data pipelines and managing asynchronous jobs.
+Our goal is to create a powerful, flexible, and easy-to-use platform for building data pipelines with optional job scheduling capabilities.

 ## Core Design Principles